 Schuyler is a somewhat small city located in the state of Nebraska.
 With a population of 6,171 people and two constituent neighborhoods, Schuyler is the 27th largest community in Nebraska.

 Because occupations involving physical labor dominate the local economy, Schuyler is generally considered to be a blue-collar town.
-61.80% of the Schuyler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Schuyler is a city of production and manufacturing workers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Schuyler who work in office and administrative support (8.62%), sales jobs (7.76%), and maintenance occupations (3.41%).
+59.63% of the Schuyler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Schuyler is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Schuyler who work in office and administrative support (9.37%), sales jobs (7.77%), and personal care services (4.11%).

 Overall, Schuyler’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Schuyler in 2010 was $17,973, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,892 for a family of four.
+The per capita income in Schuyler in 2010 was $16,849, which is low income relative to Nebraska and the nation.
+This equates to an annual income of $67,396 for a family of four.
 However, Schuyler contains both very wealthy and poor people as well.

-Schuyler is a somewhat ethnically-diverse city.
+Schuyler is an extremely ethnically-diverse city.
 The people who call Schuyler home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Schuyler, accounting for 70.85% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Schuyler residents report their race to be White, followed by Black or African-American.
-Schuyler also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 69.94% of the city’s residents.
-Important ancestries of people in Schuyler include Czech, Irish, English, and French .
+Important ancestries of people in Schuyler include Czech, Irish, English, and Welsh.

 The most common language spoken in Schuyler is Spanish.
-Other important languages spoken here include English and African languages.
+Other important languages spoken here include English and Slavic languages.